Nghiait123456/GolangAdvance/DomainDrivenDesign/README.md

 In 2003, Eric Evans introduced domain driven design, it quickly resonated and was gradually used for large projects.
-Domain-driven design (DDD) is a major software design approach,focusing on modeling software to match a domain according to input from that domain's experts.
+Domain-driven design (DDD) is a major software design approach,focusing on modeling software to match a domain according to input from that domain'sBad experts.
 Popular books on it include: Eric Evans 2003 - Domain-Driven Design, Domain Driven Design Quickly, ...This design method is very broad, multi-problem, and a fact that no one can express its core problem better than the author.
 In this document, I do not focus on theory, I focus on practice with this theory.
 Specifically, I built a domain driven design framework with golang, it is flexible, flexible and applicable to all go frameworks.
 It